ThibeauK/forumistic-blog/posts/post17.md

 One critique I appointed against contemporary clamshell devices was their sleek aesthetics.
 These represent false promises of limitless innovation.
 Highlighting computational technology's inability to shape-shift into distinct functional forms.
 Practicing DIY computerised customisation breaks designer's connection with consumerist engineering.
-The re-glorification of hands-on traditions coupled with salvaged hardware materialises sustainable devices critical of their own technological nature.
+The re-glorification of hands-on traditions coupled with the use of salvaged hardware, materialises sustainable devices critical of their own technological nature.

-In addition to computer's exploitation of rare minerals, electronic devices employ ingredients like plastic and metal to cloak their unsustainable hardware.
+In addition to the computer's exploitation of rare minerals, electronic devices employ ingredients like plastic and metal to cloak unsustainable hardware.
 Practices such as *'feminist hardware: making printed circuit boards with natural clay'* <a href="https://hangar.org/en/agenda-hangar/feminist-hardware-making-printed-circuit-boards-with-natural-clay/" target="_blank">[28]</a> and *'Simplifier'* <a href="https://simplifier.neocities.org/materials " target="_blank">[29]</a> employ natural materials to critique technologies' foundation.
 Their actions inspired me to limit usage of discardable matters.
 Settling on local clay to shape my single-purpose device.
 Hands on manipulation has replaced previous digital designing.